If you are traveling to Chicago, one of the primary questions you may have to ask is, do you need a car in Chicago? Here

 Uber and Lyft are Worth Considering

 Even though the quickest way around town is by using public transport, it’s not meant for everyone.
-You may not feel like riding on a crowded bus/train or shifting from one ride to another.
+You may not feel like riding on a crowded bus/train or shifting from one side to another.

 This is especially the case if you’re traveling on longer routes, where you’ll have to switch between several buses/trains and spend long hours traveling.